We’ve gathered some commonly asked questions to give you more information about our 10966NAT Certificate IV in End of Life Doula Services.

 This accredited training is a part-time, 18-month course, which equates to around 15 hours per week with a 4-week break over Christmas and New Year’s.
 These 15 hours include online classrooms, tutorials, forums, practicals, self-paced work and assessments.

-How is the course structured and delivered?
+How are the Certificate IV and the Skill Set courses structured and delivered?

 What are the requirements to apply?